Frequently asked questions (FAQ)

 Where do the metrics come from?

-The Portal includes only existing metrics from key voluntary and regulatory frameworks, some of which apply to all sectors, while some are sector specific.
-To ensure alignment with the existing nature-related disclosure landscape, no new metrics were developed by WBCSD for the Portal.
-Two frameworks developed by the WBCSD have also been included in the analysis when relevant: the Global Circularity Protocol and the Regenerative Agriculture Metrics.
+To ensure alignment with the existing nature-related disclosure landscape, we did not develop new metrics for the Portal.
+We have included two frameworks developed by WBCSD in the analysis where relevant: the Global Circularity Protocol and the Regenerative Agriculture Metrics.

 Can I go directly to the metrics without reading through all the pages before?